Minsk Metro: Operational characteristics

-The city is located on an almost level surface and on very dry soils.
+The city is located on an almost level surface and on very dry soil.
 As a result, although all of the Minsk Metro stations are under the surface, there are no deep-level stations that are found in most of the ex-Soviet cities.
-Out of the current 33 stations 19 are pillar-spans and 10 are of vaulted type.
+Out of the current 36 stations 25 are pillar-spans and 11 are of vaulted type.
 Like most of the Soviet metro systems, all of the stations are vividly decorated.
-Some (notably, Niamiha) exhibit Belarusian national motifs, while others focus on more Soviet socialist themes, although recent years have seen more priority on high-tech decorations.
+Some (notably, Ploshcha Yakuba Kolasa) exhibit Belarusian national motifs, while others focus on more Soviet socialist themes, although recent years have seen more priority on high-tech decorations.

 Signs and announcements in the metro system are in Belarusian and English.

 Expansion plans

-Construction of a third line, the Zielienalužskaja (Zelenaluzhskaya) line (shown in green), began in 2014.
+Construction of a third line, the Zyelyenaluzhskaya line (shown in green), began in 2014.
 When fully completed, this line will run from the south to the northeast of the city via the centre, creating two new transfer points with the existing lines.

-The first stage of the line was opened on 7 November 2020 running from Jubiliejnaja Plošča to Kavaĺskaja slabada station.
-This follows a northern contour parallel to Maskoŭskaja (Moskovskaya) which has since relieved the extensive congestion in the city area with 2 interchange stations at Vakzaĺnaja (Plošča Lienina station of Line 1) and Jubiliejnaja Plošča station (Frunzienskaja station of Line 2).
+The first stage of the line was opened on 7 November 2020 running from Jubiliejnaja Plošča to Kavaĺskaja S labada station.
+This follows a northern contour parallel to Maskowskaya which has since relieved the extensive congestion in the city area with 2 interchange stations at Vakzaĺnaja (Plošča Lienina station of Line 1) and Jubiliejnaja Plošča station (Frunzienskaja station of Line 2).

-As of November 2020, the Zielienalužskaja line consists of four stations.
-While Line 3 is planned to be extended north to the residential area of Zialiony Luh, a southern extension to Slucki Hasciniec with 3 new stations and 1 depot of Line 3 is under construction (estimated opening in 2023).
+As of 2025, the Zyelyenaluzhskaya line consists of seven stations and is planned to be extended north to the residential area of Zyalyony Luh.

-A planned fourth (circle) line is expected to connect south and north parts of the city which are densely populated.
+The planned fourth (Circle) line is expected to connect south and north parts of the city which are densely populated.
 This line is planned to have a length of 37 kilometres with 1 new depot serving the line and 17 new stations of which 6 stations are going to be interchange stations.
 Specifically, Line 4 will interchange at Michalova and Akademija navuk stations of Line 1, Traktarny zavod and Puškinskaja stations of Line 2 and future Plošča Banhalor and Aerodromnaja stations of Line 3.

 Two extensions of Line 1 and two of Line 2 (4 in total) with 2 new stations for Line 1 and 2 respectively were mentioned but never went into additional consideration as the construction of Line 3 and the plans for Line 4 keep their priority low.
 These expansions were specifically mentioned as: